ChengyuanSha/SMILE/README.rst

 Result Visualization on the Web
 -------------------------------
-After Running on clusters, upload result pkl file to `result visualization website. <https://lgp-result.herokuapp.com/>`_ This will help you visualize the result.
+After Running on clusters, upload result pkl file to `result visualization website. <https://smile-mib.herokuapp.com/>`_ This will help you visualize the result.
+Note the web server uses ephemeral filesystem, that means all files are lost whenever you restart the web.

 Result Visualization Locally
 -----------------------------